IVIGOR13/print_chat/README.md

 pc.close()
 ```
-# or for functional testing:
+# or for testing the main functionality:
 ```python
 from print_chat1 import print_chat